Cherry Hill Public Library: Cherry Hill Historical Society

 The Cherry Historical society is located in the basement adjacent to the stairwell.
 Although it has limited hours and only open for 2 days per week, the room has glass walls on two sides, where patrons can view part of the collection, a large portion donated by 37+ year Library Board member Kathleen Schwartz (1973—2009) when the building opened; and more as her son Dan cleaned out her family home in 2016.

 Statistics

 Membership currently stands at about 36,000 cardholders with roughly 97% of members indicating Cherry Hill residency.
-Residents subscribe to the library free of charge and access the collection of more than 150,000 volumes, 150 computers with high-speed internet connectivity, and the library's various amenities including a café, conference center, art gallery, historical artifact room, meeting, and reading spaces.
+Residents subscribe to the library free of charge and access the collection of more than 150,000 volumes, 150 computers with high-speed internet connectivity, and the library's various amenities including a conference center, art gallery, historical artifact room, meeting, and reading spaces.

 Friends of the Cherry Hill Library

 The library is partially supported by the non-profit agency 'Friends of the Cherry Hill Library.'
 The Friends organizes various fundraising efforts including the sales of book tiles, trees, and bricks surrounding the trees; and public awareness campaigns to benefit the library, and members of the group volunteer time for library operations and events.